FrederikScheiderbauer/Key_Inference/README.md

 Compilation:

-cd Key_Inference_For_SER/Prototype
+-cd Key_Inference_For_SER/Prototype
-mkdir build
+-mkdir build
-cd build
+-cd build
-cmake ..
+-cmake ..
-cmake --build .
+-cmake --build .

 the executable can then be found in Key_Inference_For_SER/bin_x64/Debug/

-TODO: Support Release builds